-1) To whatever extent possible, plan to take it easy on Friday!
+To whatever extent possible, plan to relax the day before the test.
 This is a point about which most test experts agree.
-If you’ve already been preparing, it should be fairly obvious, but the LSAT is not the sort of test that can be effectively attacked with last-minute cramming.
-If you can, try to avoid working or studying on Friday to ensure that you are well-rested and ready to bring your A-game on Saturday!
-If you find it difficult to keep the LSAT off of your mind, then try to focus less on specific concepts, and more on avoiding test day anxiety and ensuring that you have the right mental outlook going into the test.
+If you’ve been preparing, it should be fairly obvious, but the LSAT is not a test you can cram for.
+It’s not one you can memorize and tackle without a plan of attack in place.
+If you can, try to avoid working or studying the day before to ensure you’re well-rested and ready to bring your A-game.
+If it’s difficult to keep the test off your mind, try to focus on less specific concepts.
+For example, read up on avoiding test day anxiety and ensuring you have the right mental outlook going into the test.

 Get Your Ducks in a Row

 It’s not too early to make sure you have everything you need on test day!
 Have you familiarized yourself with the LSAT-Flex testing and equipment requirements?
 Do you have a private/quiet room to take the test?
 Make sure you know exactly what you can and cannot have with you when you’re taking test.
 You don’t want to start the testing process and find out last minute that you can’t wear earbuds, have your book-bag/purse in the room, or even wear a hat.
 Read up on everything that is and isn’t permitted so you don’t have last-minute hiccups that can stress you out.